compujuckel/assettoserver-docs/docs/faq.md

 ## Why am I stuck on "Initialising AI spline" during loading? {#initialising-aispline}

 Your game is loading the singleplayer AI spline that is in your local game files, which is not needed for freeroam servers.

+If your server is using a singleplayer traffic layout, for example `Shutoko Revival Project - Shibaura PA Traffic`, use the regular version of the layout instead.

-Rename the `ai` folder from the tracks layout folder in your game files to `ai_off`.
+Otherwise rename the `ai` folder from the tracks layout folder in your game files to `ai_off`.
 By default: `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\content\tracks\<trackname>\<layoutname>\ai`
 If the track has no layouts it will be in the track folder instead.